robertcbsg/oops_napark/README.md

 }
 ```

 At this point we should be set to go, but another thing to note is the 'clock' mechanic.
-For demo purposes, the time is manually set.
-This'll also help to test several scenarios faster.
+For demo purposes, the time is manually set, as this'll also help to test several scenarios faster.
 1. To "move" time forward, simply hit the clock api
 POST | `/api/v1/clock`
 ```